 - Conducting competitor and customer analysis

-UX designers must have a solid understanding of graphic design and web technologies, and of wireframing tools such as Axure RP and Balsamiq.
-A good grasp of design programs and tools such as Photoshop, Illustrator, Fireworks and InVision is also necessary.
-UX designers must have the ability to quickly adapt to new technologies and a willingness to keep their skills and industry knowledge current.
-They frequently work with user interface designers, web developers and graphic designers.
+UX designers must also have the ability to quickly adapt to new technologies and a drive to keep their skills and industry knowledge current.
+They frequently work with user interface (UI) designers, web developers and graphic designers.

 Professional experience and skills

 UX designers are expected to be self-directed but also collaborative.
 They must possess superb communication, time-management and process-management skills.
-Keen problem-solving and organizational abilities are necessary among other soft skills.
-Creativity, passion and attention to detail are also keys to success in this field.
-Always play up the aforementioned strengths when interviewing for UX roles.
+Keen problem-solving and organizational abilities are necessary, among other soft skills.
+Creativity and attention to detail are also keys to success in this position.
+Always emphasize the aforementioned strengths when interviewing for UX roles.